Colorado SB 26-189 (ADMT) compliance

 Addresses: Developer obligation: Documentation and disclosure

 All compliance activities include timestamps, assigned owners and audit trails.
-This systematic documentation demonstrates good faith compliance efforts and supports affirmative defense preparation.
+This systematic documentation satisfies the three-year record retention requirement and keeps evidence ready for attorney general inquiries.

 VerifyWise provides dedicated tooling for all compliance obligations